AmberELEC/website/docs/Getting-Started.md

 ## Install Drastic

 This step is only necessary on version 20210603 (Crazy Hedgehog) and below.
-YOU DO NOT NEED TO DO THIS IF YOU'RE USING THE BETA, AND DOING IT COULD BREAK YOUR INSTALL.
+If you are using the beta you already have Drastic installed, and doing this will fail and may mess up your installation!

 Once you've [enabled wifi](#enable-wifi), you can install Drastic by pressing `Start` to access the [Main Menu](Menus#main-menu), go to [Updates & Downloads](Menus#updates--downloads), then `Packages`, and finally select `Drastic`.